 Pirates don't often spend time on land, so they're susceptible to scurvy (caused by a deficiency in Vitamin C.) Since oranges are packed with Vitamin C and grow in areas pirates love to hang out, they're perennial pirate favorites!

-Of course, you could give a pirate a bottle of vitamins, which take up significantly less space in cargo, but they make pretty worthless cannonballs.
+Of course, you could carry a bottle of vitamins, which take up significantly less space in cargo, but they make pretty worthless cannonballs.

 Avast!
 Here's What Pirates Don't Want

-There are tons of awesome gifts that pirates love, but there are a few things that pirates wouldn't use and some things they would even find offensive.
+There are tons of awesome things that pirates love, but there are a few things that pirates wouldn't use and some things they would even find offensive.

 Boater's insurance - Pirates don't need boater's insurance.
 If their ship takes a great deal of damage, they'll just obtain a new one via other means.
-Easy peesy.
+Easy peasy.

 Rum cake or fruit cake - Yarr!
-That be a waste of rum!
+That be a waste of good drink!